 High-end Graphics Cards

-These are powerful graphics cards and can run latest games on very high / ultra graphics settings at 1440p and on high / very high graphics settings at 4K resolution.
+These are powerful graphics cards and can run the latest games on very high/ultra graphics settings at 1440p and on high / very high graphics settings at 4K resolution.
 Almost all these graphics cards are VR Ready.
 These graphics cards are expensive and require a 500W or higher PSU for their working.
 High-end Graphics Cards are generally priced above 400 dollars or more.

 Ultimate Graphics Cards

-These are the top of the line graphics cards that meant for 4K gaming at highest possible graphics settings.
+These are the top-of-the-line graphics cards that are meant for 4K gaming at the highest possible graphics settings.
 They also deliver the best Virtual Reality performance in VR games and VR applications.
-These graphics cards are very expensive and consume lot of power.
+These graphics cards are very expensive and consume a lot of power.
 You need a 600W or higher PSU for their working.
-Some of these graphics cards do come with dual GPU also.
+Some of these graphics cards do come with dual GPUs also.
 These graphics cards are priced at around 700 dollars or higher depending upon the graphics card manufacturer.

 Must Read: Top Ultimate Graphics Cards for 4K Gaming